 Have you ever felt like you’re totally missing a huge, important concept when you’re learning something new?

-When you’re teaching yourself how to code or attending a bootcamp, you’ll often feel a bit uneasy or inadequate when it comes to certain concepts.
+When you’re teaching yourself how to code or attending a coding bootcamp, you’ll often feel a bit uneasy or inadequate when it comes to certain concepts.
 Heck, I still feel that way sometimes and I’ve been coding for years.

 The two concepts that seem to cause the most feelings of inadequacy in beginners are data structures and algorithms.
 These two topics typify a computer science education to those who don’t have one.
 Given the title of this post, naturally, I’ll be talking about data structures.
 If you haven’t started your self-teaching (or other means, I’m not judging) journey yet, this post might help you get started.